Self-organized criticality in a network of economic agents with finite consumption: Introduction: Observing SOC in financial data

-The introduction of the theory for brownian motion in the analysis of financial data in 1973 by Black, Scholes and Merton\cite{blackscholesmerton} boosted a new field of research in economy, explaining the price evolution in an organized market.
-For that, an analogy between the fluctuating forces that a Brownian particle experiences in its interaction with the surrounding environment was introduced corroborating previous studies on portfolio management\cite{refMarkowitz} and establishing a theoretical framework that was extendend from interest rate\cite{refVasicekIR} to credit risk\cite{refVasicek} evaluation.
-More recently, a procedure was introduced\cite{friedrich2000,ghashghaie96} for quantitatively describing financial data, namely by explicitly deriving a Fokker-Planck equation for the empirical probability distributions which catches the typical non-Gaussian heavy tails of financial time-series.
-Such description supported a cascade model for the probability density function deformation accross scales.
-However, as Mandelbrodt already pointed out in the 60's\cite{mandelbrot}, other typical features are observed in the variation of prices, namely scale invariance behavior, which cannot be explained by means of a cascade model.
-Therefore, the modelling of financial index dynamics and other complex phenomena taking into account non-Gaussianity and scale invariant behavior has been indicated as an appealing problem to address in the scope of finance analysis and statistical physics\cite{kiyono}.
+The application of statistical physics to finance and economy was boosted in the last decades, particularly with the analysis of financial data in 1973 by Black, Scholes and Merton\cite{blackscholesmerton}, explaining the price evolution in an organized market.
+More recently\cite{friedrich2000,ghashghaie96}, such application found important developments with the introduction of procedures for quantitatively describing financial data, by explicitly deriving a Fokker-Planck equation for the empirical probability distributions which catches the typical non-Gaussian heavy tails of financial time-series, across scales.
+However, as Mandelbrot pointed out\cite{mandelbrot}, other typical features are observed in the variation of prices, namely scale invariance behavior\cite{mantegna1995}, which cannot be explained by means of a cascade model.
+The modeling of financial index dynamics and other complex phenomena taking into account non-Gaussianity and scale invariant behavior has been indicated as an appealing problem to address in the scope of finance analysis and statistical physics\cite{mantegna1995,kiyono}, particularly in what concerns the emergence of Self-organized Criticality (SOC)\cite{bak87} in financial markets.

-In this Letter we propose a model based on first principles borrowed from Economy which are straightforwardly translated to the physical context, dropping the assumption for the system to be in equilibrium, differently from the Brownian particle approach.
-Since the main concern in risk management deals with the distribution of drops on financial market indices, we restrict ourselfs to that distribution.
-We show that using such first principles, we are able to retrieve the typical behaviour of financial indices drops and furthermore to derive quantitatively the exponent characterizing the critical behavior in the system.
-We also show that this exponent depends linearly on the underlying complex network exponent.
+SOC is typically observed in slowly-driven non-equilibrium systems with extended degrees of freedom and a high level of nonlinearity.
+Many individual examples have been identified since the Bak, Tang and Wiesenfeld (BTW) model in the pioneer paper in Ref.~\cite{bak87}, describing the occurrence the emergence of power-laws in different systems.
+This simple model shows avalanches of arbitrary sizes in one cellular automaton mimicking a sand pile, where at each sand cell is toppled to other cells when a certain threshold level is reached.
+The toppling may trigger subsequent topplings composing what one can interpret as an avalanche.